-Care for your wood fired oven
+Care for your pizza oven

-Your new wood fired oven needs curing before you start using it for the first time.
+Your new pizza oven needs curing before you start using it for the first time.
 It is a necessary procedure, for the new oven is still high in moisture content due to the constructions method.
 Using your new wood fired oven without curing it first might cause major cracks and fractures in the structure of your oven caused by the force that water exerts upon evaporation.

 There are different methods for curing the wood fired pizza oven, instructions and tips on how to cure and how to look after it will be in the booklet that comes with your oven.

 Also, if you do not use your oven for an extended period of time, it is highly recommended to every now and then light just a little fire to keep the moisture out as, although the outside of our pizza ovens is protected from the elements by the cork finish, the refractory bricks and tiles of which the wood fired oven is built tend to absorb humidity.
 However best is of course to use it regularly, both for the oven and for the beautiful meals you can prepare in our ovens.

 Keeping your pizza oven clean is very easy and simple: after baking bread, the only residue you have is a bit of burnt flour which is easily swept out after cooling down.